Packers remain unbeaten with 27-16 win over Broncos

 GREEN BAY, Wis.
+(AP) — Aaron Rodgers thought his jersey never looked so clean following a game.

-(AP) — Aaron Rodgers threw for 235 yards and a touchdown, Aaron Jones tied a career high by running for two scores, and the Green Bay Packers beat the Denver Broncos 27-16 on Sunday.
+The offensive line kept Rodgers upright, the two-time MVP threw for 235 yards and a touchdown, and Aaron Jones tied a career high by running for two scores to lead the Green Bay Packers to a 27-16 victory over the Denver Broncos on Sunday.

+“I took basically one shot,” Rodgers said.
+“I hit the ground one time.
+So I’m ecstatic.
+I’ve been at this for a long time.
+To go home with my body feeling this good is a credit to the offensive line, for sure.”

+For the third straight game, Von Miller, Bradley Chubb and the Denver defense failed to record a sack or force a turnover.

-Preston Smith matched a career high with three sacks as Green Bay got to Joe Flacco six times and forced three turnovers to lead the Packers (3-0) to the win despite being dominated in time of possession 35:34-24:26.
+While Rodgers stayed clean, Joe Flacco did not.
+Preston Smith matched a career high with three sacks as Green Bay got to Flacco six times and forced three turnovers to lead the Packers (3-0) to the win despite being dominated in time of possession 35:34 to 24:26.

+“We don’t care if the offense is leaning on us,” Smith said.
+“We’re going out there to do the best we can do.
+We’re going to play to the level and the expectation we have for ourselves and one another, and we’re going out there and being the bad-ass defense.”

+Flacco was 20 of 29 for 213 yards with an interception and no touchdowns.

 Rodgers found Marquez Valdes-Scantling on a 40-yard strike on the opening drive and finished 17 of 29.
-Jones’ touchdown runs both came from 1 yard out.
+Jones’ touchdown runs came from 7 yards and 1 yard out.

-Flacco was 20 of 29 for 213 yards with an interception and no touchdowns.
-For the third straight game, Von Miller, Bradley Chubb and Denver’s defense failed to record a sack or force a turnover.
-The Broncos (0-3) fell to 0-6-1 all-time on the road against the Packers.
+“He has legit 4.3 speed,” Rodgers said of Valdes-Scantling, who had a game-high 99 yards receiving on six catches.
+“I mean, that’s just is what it is.
+Now, he’s playing to his kind of speed.
+He’s playing a lot more free. … We hold ourselves to a high standard.
+I’m going to hold him to a high standard.
+I’m very proud of a couple of the adjustments he made today, but we need that continued consistency out of Marquez because he’s dynamic with his ability to get down the field.”

 Following Valdes-Scantling’s first score of the season, Flacco and the Broncos’ offense spoiled a 60-yard kickoff return by Diontae Spencer, going three-and-out on their first possession.